 The portability is not the only ace that ZOMEi Z669C has up its sleeve.
 You can transform it into the monopod by detaching one of the legs and screwing the center column on top of it.
 Use it for instances like when you have to get a quick stable shot on a busy street or at the motor rally where you may need to quickly change your position.
 Even more, the center column can be unscrewed and attached upside down when you need to take a close-up macro photo low to the ground.
 The ball head has a built-in tiny spirit level and the graded scale ring at the base - essential features for scenery and panoramic photography.
 The tripod comes with a wristband to quickly pull it up and a bag for safe transportation.

 Considering all the said above, this multifunctional, compact camera tripod can lend you a steady hand simply anywhere where you might need it.
 A great choice for photographers who like to travel a lot.

 More Products to Consider

-Instead of using a simple plastic bag to protect your camera and tripod head from the rain and dust, buy this professional 2-pack Rain Covers by Allura and shoot like a pro.
-Also, check out this SLR Camera Backpack by renowned Case Logic company.
-It has a couple of straps to carry your tripod on it.
+Instead of using a simple plastic bag to protect your camera and tripod head from the rain and dust, buy a professional 2-pack Rain Covers by Allura and shoot like a pro.
+Also, check out our review of the best camera bags as well.